jaredly/jnew/test/posts/practical-comparison-of-ai-agents.md

 <br/>

-At the top of the list we have, unsurprisingly, Claude 4, followed closely by Claude 3.7.
-And, based on this analysis, these are the only two I would trust to make complex, low-human-oversight changes to a codebase.
+At the top of the list we have, unsurprisingly, Claude 4, followed closely by Claude 3.7 (and Cursor+Claude 4).
+Based on this analysis, these are the only two LLMs I would trust to make complex, low-human-oversight changes to a codebase.

-GPT 4o and o4 mini are in a tier below that, where they can do a lot for you, but will likely need some more prompting, and can't be as relied on to make higher-level decisions about a project.
+GPT 4o, o4 mini, and Cursor+GPT4.1 are in a tier below that, where they can do a lot for you, but will likely need some more prompting, and can't be as relied on to make higher-level decisions about a project.

 Unsurprisingly, the local models that will run on my M1 Macbook Pro are much less capable (and soooo slooooww), though I was impressed with Qwen3 and Deepseek, especially when they where prompted by Cline.

+It's interesting that both Cursor runs were super verbose, and that Claude 4 under Cursor required babysitting, whereas under VSCode it did not.

 ## Caveats

 - this is an intentionally specific and idiosyncratic scenario, but it is real-world, and I think it's an interesting example of what some of these models can and can't do
-- if I wanted to be really scientific about it, I would try each model several times and report averages or something like that, but 🤷‍♂️ I didn't, 'cause credits aren't free
+- if I wanted to be really scientific about it, I would try each model several times and report averages or something like that, but 🤷‍♂️ I didn't, 'cause credits aren't free.
+It's entirely likely that another run would cause a given model to perform rather worse or rather better than I observed.
 - I intentionally didn't do any custom prompting.
-I could imagine careful custom prompting making some of these things better
+I could imagine careful custom prompting making some of these things better.

 ## Detailed notes